Paul Meurisse

 Paul Meurisse (/fr/; 21 December 1912 - 19 January 1979) was a French actor who appeared in over 60 films and many stage productions.
 Meurisse was noted for the elegance of his acting style, and for his versatility.
-He was equally able to play comedic and serious dramatic roles.
+He was equally adept in comedic and dramatic roles.
 His screen roles ranged from the droll and drily humorous to the menacing and disturbing.
 His most celebrated role was that of the sadistic and vindictive headmaster in the 1955 film Les Diaboliques.

 Early life and career

 Meurisse was born in Dunkirk, on the north-east coast of France.
 He grew up on the island of Corsica, to where his bank manager father had been transferred when Meurisse was a small child.

 After leaving school, Meurisse moved to Aix-en-Provence, where he became a solicitor's clerk.
 But his passion was for the stage, and he acquired evening work in the chorus of music hall revues.

 In 1936, Meurisse moved to Paris, where he found work in musical theatres and nightclubs, and appeared with performers such as Marie Dubas.
 He specialised in taking cheerful, upbeat songs and singing them in a comically downbeat, lugubrious fashion.

 In 1939, Meurisse met singer Edith Piaf, and the two became lovers for two years.
 Piaf, however, did not see a future for Meurisse as a singer, and encouraged him to try acting instead.